Riverdale (American TV series): Development

 Warner Bros. began development on an Archie feature film in 2013, after a pitch from writer Roberto Aguirre-Sacasa and director Jason Moore that would have placed Archie's gang into a teen comedy feature film in the John Hughes tradition.
 The duo brought the project to Warner Bros., where a VP recommended a more high-concept direction involving time travel or interdimensional portals, suggesting Louis C. K. to portray an older Archie.
 Dan Lin and Roy Lee became producers on the project, which eventually stalled as priorities shifted at the studio towards larger tentpole films, and was reimagined as a television series.
 The series Riverdale was in development at Fox, with the network landing the project in 2014 with a script deal plus penalty.
 However, Fox did not go forward with the project.
-In 2015, the show's development was moved to The CW, which officially ordered a pilot on January 29, 2016.
+In 2015, the show's development was moved to the CW, which officially ordered a pilot on January 29, 2016.
 On March 7, 2017, The CW announced that the series had been renewed for a second season.
 On April 2, 2018, The CW renewed the series for a third season, which premiered October 10, 2018.
 On January 31, 2019, The CW renewed the series for a fourth season, that was planned to consist of 22 episodes.
 However, season four got shortened to 19 episodes instead because production was suspended on March 11, 2020, as a direct result of the coronavirus pandemic.
 Only 19 of the 22 ordered episodes of the fourth season were completed before the coronavirus pandemic.
 The fourth season premiered on October 9, 2019.

 "Chapter Forty-Nine: Fire Walk with Me" was the first to be dedicated to Luke Perry, who died two days before the episode aired.

 On January 7, 2020, the series was renewed for a fifth season, which began a year later on January 20, 2021.

 On February 3, 2021, the series was renewed for a sixth season which was split into two parts, and it premiered on November 16, 2021.
 On March 22, 2022, The CW renewed the series for a seventh season.
-On May 19, 2022, it was announced that the series will be concluding with its upcoming seventh season, which is scheduled to premiere on March 29, 2023.
-The series finale is scheduled to air on August 23, 2023.
+On May 19, 2022, it was announced that the series will be concluding with its upcoming seventh season, which premiered on March 29, 2023.
+The series finale aired on August 23, 2023.